Wake Up Water® vs MTE®: Different Generations of Energy Drinks

 • Better hydration

-This is another place you can really see the difference in where Wake Up Water sits and how MTE has blown past it.
 The 175mg dose of caffeine in one packet of Wake Up Water is enough that some people may get the jitters, and if you drink it in the afternoon, it’ll likely mess up your sleep.
-Regardless of the fact that the noticeable energy boost of caffeine wear off in a couple hours, its biological effects can last 8-10 hours, depending on the person.
+Even though the noticeable energy boost of caffeine wears off in a couple of hours, its biological effects can last 8-10 hours, depending on the person.

 Ingredients